michaelyuancb/motiontrans/README.md

 bash scripts_data/zarr_robot_data_conversion_batch.sh
 ```

 This will process all tasks in the raw data folder and save the processed data in zarr format.
-For instruction augmentation (with OpenAI-GPT), check out `scripts/zarr_get_diverse_instruction.sh`.
+For instruction augmentation (with [OpenAI-ChatGPT](https://chat.openai.com/)), check out `scripts/zarr_get_diverse_instruction.sh`.
 For data visualization, first run visualization-version processing scripts for a single task:

 ```
 bash scripts_data/zarr_human_data_conversion_vis.sh